 Russia 'always denies bad news', says former British ambassador

-There are 4 comments on the Penarth Times story from 12 hrs ago, titled Russia 'always denies bad news', says former British ambassador.
-In it, Penarth Times reports that:
+There are 5 comments on the This is Wiltshire story from 12 hrs ago, titled Russia 'always denies bad news', says former British ambassador.
+In it, This is Wiltshire reports that:

 Britain's former ambassador to Russia has said the country "always denies bad news" as he backed the US decision to expel 35 Russian diplomats.
 Sir Andrew Wood said the West had moved to confront a Russia "which respects no rules, does not keep to its agreements and is determined to force is views on others - by force if need be".